Diverse and Tight-Knit Student Body

 Exceptional Career Preparation

 Our goal is to open the doors to your future and position you to compete on a global scale.
-Guidance from our award-winning Career Center is one of the many ways we help you along your professional path.
+Guidance from our award-winning Kevin ’81 and Annie Parker Career Center is one of the many ways we help you along your professional path.
 We host two annual Career Fairs, a variety of workshops and training sessions and information sessions with some of today's most innovative companies.
 Our alumni network of over 46,000 professionals also offers mentorship, guidance and internship opportunities to our students.

 Hands-on Professional Experiences

-As a Clarkson student, you will leave prepared for the real world.
+As a Clarkson student, you'll graduate your program prepared to navigate the real world and offer solutions to current challenges faced in the workplace.
 How?
 By taking advantage of the numerous internship, co-op and research opportunities we offer students.
-Since every undergraduate student is required to have at least one internship or co-op experience, and graduate students influence our research efforts, you will graduate with the kind of résumé that sets you apart in the global job market.
+Every undergraduate student is required to have at least one internship or co-op experience, and graduate students work with local companies–or sometimes their current employers–to apply what they are learning in the classroom to solve real problems, for real companies.
+That hands-on approach carries into our research efforts.
+For students looking to make an impact in research, you'll have the opportunity to partake in leading research alongside distinguished faculty members whether you are an undergraduate or graduate student.
+So, you can feel confident that you'll graduate with the kind of résumé that sets you apart in the global job market.

 We partner with 50-plus institutions in nearly 30 countries to offer study abroad programs for our students.
-We also have off-campus U.S. experiences like the Trudeau Biomedical Scholars Semester, Adirondack Semester and Washington Semester, in addition to several Clarkson-led short-term trips throughout the year.
+We also have off-campus U.S. experiences like the Adirondack Semester and Washington Semester, in addition to several Clarkson-led short-term trips throughout the year.